CUSTOM STORM WINDOWS

-Many wooden windows without storm windows show early signs of failure, so I believe wooden windows require either a storm window or hefty allowances in budget categories for maintenance and heating/cooling.
+Many wooden windows without storm windows show early signs of paint failure.
 Unprotected, the paint maintenance cycle may be as low as five years for wooden windows with an average paint job.
 Professional painters have told me that storm windows can extend this to over twenty years.

 Our typical storm window job includes the following items:

 - Measure and inspect openings for custom fit.

 - Make repairs to wooden sills and mounting surfaces where necessary,